charrus/Waveshare-ESP32-Sci-fi-dashboard/README.md

 I have shared my YAML code, now I am no programmer, i needed Grok AI to help me with some of the code.
 So take it as it is.
 I have also included some automations that i use so the screens brightness can be controlled by home assistant.

 This is not supported out of the box and requires soldering a wire on the back of the device to gain that funtionality.
-Ther is a great post here https://community.home-assistant.io/t/esp32-s3-7inch-capacitive-touch-display-adjust-brightness/771030 that gives you instructions on doing that.
+There is a great post here https://community.home-assistant.io/t/esp32-s3-7inch-capacitive-touch-display-adjust-brightness/771030 that gives you instructions on doing that.

 I have also included the background image.
 Feel free to modify that anyway you wish.